sungchun/platformer/README.md

 ## Deployment:

-This game has been deployed via GitHub Pages and is available to play here.
+This game has been deployed via GitHub Pages and is available to play here: [GitHub](https://github.com/sungchun/platformer).

 ## How to download: